hajraRehman/hajraRehman.github.io/README.md

 I'm Hafiza Hajrah Rehman, a dedicated **Data Scientist and AI Researcher** passionate about crafting **trustworthy, interpretable, and secure AI systems**.
 Currently pursuing my Master's in Data Science and Artificial Intelligence at Saarland University, Germany, I blend rigorous theory with practical innovation in areas like adversarial machine learning, explainable AI (XAI), and efficient LLM fine-tuning.

-From my roots in Pakistan to thriving in Germany's tech ecosystem, I excel at turning complex data into ethical, impactful solutions—whether hardening models against attacks, visualizing "what models see," or optimizing for low-resource domains like healthcare and IoT.
+From my roots in Pakistan to thriving in Germany's tech ecosystem, I excel at turning complex data into ethical, impactful solutions;whether hardening models against attacks, visualizing "what models see," or optimizing for low-resource domains like healthcare and IoT.
 As a mentor and community leader, I believe in accessible AI that empowers everyone.

 > *"I believe in code that works, reports that explain, and models that can be trusted."*